 Before jumping into the book, Southwest Modern: From Marfa to New Mexico (which is AMAZING), and before passing out a few paper piecing tips (less revolutionary, but hopefully helpful), I have a preface: Quilty friends, I may be adventurous when it comes to food, spelling errors and nicknames for my loved ones, but when it's time to learn a new sewing technique, I'm a major scaredy cat.

-I don't want to be anxious in this way, but I can't seem to stop that flutter in my heart and the way the room spins in and out of focus when I think of really and truly sucking at sewing – which IS inevitable when you are first learning something new!
+I don't want to be anxious in this way, but I can't seem to stop that flutter in my heart and the way the room spins in and out of focus when I think of really and truly struggling at sewing – which IS inevitable when you are learning something new!
 I love quilting so much and have gotten (dare I say?) really good at it.
 I don't want to struggle and potentially bite the dust!

 So let me tell you, with my head held high, after over 16 years of quilting, I finally learned to paper piece.

 [Pause for applause.]

 This is something I cheerfully avoided and would have kept avoiding had I not tried the fantastic Zia Mini quilt pattern.